zfedoran/astrometry.js/README.md

 #### Usage

 You'll need to do a little bit of work to get a file buffer on the browser.
+Live [example](https://jsfiddle.net/cj5sf2h2/17/).

 ``` js
 var reader = new FileReader();